Accenture/mercury-nodejs/guides/CHAPTER-2.md

 }
 ```

-The "Composable" interface enforces the 3 methods (initialize, getName and handleEvent).
+The "Composable" interface enforces two methods (initialize and handleEvent).
 The "preload" annotation tells the system to load the function into memory so that it can be used
 anywhere in your application without tight coupling.

-You can define instances, isPublic and isInterceptor in the `preload` annotation.
-The default values are
+You can define route name, instances, isPublic and isInterceptor in the `preload` annotation.
-instances=1, isPublic=false and isInterceptor=false.
-In the example, the number of instances is set to 10.
+The default values are instances=1, isPublic=false and isInterceptor=false.
+In the example,
+the number of instances is set to 10.
 You can set the number of instances from 1 to 500.

 Optionally, you can put additional setup code in the "initialize" method.